Selling a Used RV Florida: 10 Expert Tips to Get Top Dollar

 When selling a used RV, require a refundable $100-500 deposit before test drives, verify buyer's driver's license and insurance, accompany them on the drive, and set time/route limits.
 For expensive Class A motorhomes, consider requiring proof of funds or financing pre-approval before allowing test drives.

 Essential documents when selling a used RV include: Florida Certificate of Title (signed by all owners), Bill of Sale with VIN and odometer reading, lien release (if applicable), maintenance records, owner's manuals, and warranty documents.
 Visit your local tax collector's office or use a mobile notary for title transfer.
-Florida charges 6% sales tax on RV sales.
+According to Florida DMV, Florida charges 6% sales tax on RV sales.

 When selling a used RV, expect buyers to negotiate 5-10% below asking price.
 Build this buffer into your initial listing.
 If priced at fair market value, being flexible on $2,000-$5,000 (on a $50,000+ RV) shows good faith and closes deals faster.
 Refusing to negotiate at all makes sellers appear unreasonable and kills deals.